Section 2.3 The Completeness of \(\R\)

 If the sequence \(p\) converges to the point \(x\text{,}\) then the image set \(\set{p_i}_{i=1}^\infty\) is bounded.

-You can use Problem 77 to prove some of the more difficult sequence convergence properties.
+Problem 79 to prove some of the more difficult sequence convergence properties.

 Show that if \(q\) converges to 0 and \(p\) converges to \(x\text{,}\) then \(\set{q_i \cdot p_i}_{i=1}^\infty\) converges to 0.